CoolDawnAnt/InfoChartQA/eval/README.md

         question += query["instructions"]
     return question

+#### Run your model and save your answer

 Responses = {}

 for query in tqdm(ds):
     query_idx = query["question_id"]
     question_text = build_question(query)
-    chart_figure = query["url"]  # This should be a list of url
+    figure_path = query["url"]  # This should be a list of url for models that support url input

     """
         Note that for models that do not support url input, you may need to download images first.
+        For example, for model like Qwen2.5-VL, you may need to down load the image first and pass the local image path to the model,
+        like: figure_path = YOUR_LOCAL_IMAGE_PATH OF query['figure_path']
     """

     # Replace with your model
-    response = model.generate(question_text, chart_figure)
+    response = model.generate(question_text, figure_path)

     Responses[query_idx] = {
         "qtype": int(query["qtype"]),